Skip to content

 ReturnValue Annotation

-ReturnValue is an annotation that tells the mageflow that the return value of the function should be injected into the parameter marked with ReturnValue.
+ReturnValue tells mageflow that the return value of the function should be injected into the marked parameter.

 from pydantic import BaseModel